pySTEPS/pysteps/doc/source/developer_guide/importers_plugins.rst

-.. _importers-plugins:
+.. _importer-plugins:

 ================================
 Create your own importers plugin
 ================================

-Since version 3.4, pysteps allows the users to add new importers by installing external packages, called plugins, without modifying the pysteps installation.
+Since version 1.4, pysteps allows the users to add new importers by installing external packages, called plugins, without modifying the pysteps installation.
 These plugins need to follow a particular structure (described next) to allow pysteps to discover and integrate the new importers to the pysteps interface without any user